Data Governance

 Thematic Workshop, 24-25 June 2021

-Mrs. Paulo participated in the Thematic Group 5 (Economics, Politics, Public Policy, International Relations and Law) at the Forum for European Researchers in China and the European Research & Innovation Days China organised by the EU Delegation to China and EURAXESS China.
+Mrs. Paulo participated in Thematic Group 5 (Economics, Politics, Public Policy, International Relations and Law) at the Forum for European Researchers in China and the European Research & Innovation Days China organised by the EU Delegation to China and EURAXESS China.
 This Forum was organised in the framework of the European Research and Innovation Days, European Commission’s annual flagship Research and Innovation event.

 Thematic Workshop, 18 June 2021.
 Download Policy Brief